-Fype: Mensure Target (Tier 4) Actual Current Year 5-Year Average 0 Conneilscontrolad revolues N/A 89 1986 82,4785 Pinargial Capacity Population grawits NGA 0.35% 1.2985
+Fype: Mensure Target (Tier 4) Actual Current Year 5-Year Average Conneilscontrolad revolues N/A 89 1986 82,4785 Pinargial Capacity Population grawits NGA 0.35% 1.2985

 Executer year function sustainability statement.
 Contextual Ratics is proported to inconduce with the requirements of the local Government.
-Regulation 2012 and the Functual Management (Sustainability) Guideline 2020.
-The rendumbulation of a reported measures are prepared on minor in a mass are not down from the council's audited general purpose biometer storing year ended 30 long 2014.
+Regulation 2012 and the Functual Management (Sustainability) Goldenne 2020.
+The rendumb late of collection of a reported measures of prepared on minor is a mass are not down from the council's audited general purpose biomond strengeness for the year ended 30 lune 3014.

-$\label{eq:Conditions} Conditions of Accuracy \\ Current Vear Financial Sustainability Statement (contextual radius - unaufilied) \\ For the search of Status 2024$
+$\label{eq:Conditions} Conditions of Accuracy \\ Current Vear Financial Sustainability Statement (contextual radius - unaufilied) \\ For the search of Status 2024$ and the printing of the second second